rushi-00/Spam-Email-Detection-using-PGP/README.md

    - *Signature*: Paste the signature from the "Encrypted/Decrypted Message" field into the "Encrypted/Decrypted Message" box.
    - Click "Verify Signature" to verify the validity of the signature.

-This is how you can test the full flow of your PGP GUI system.